The regional and county data presented highlights the demographic and economic statistics of the region.

 The Bourbon industry is expanding in the region and remains a cultural product that the area continues to capitalize upon.
 The region is home to 34.7% of the state of Kentucky's distillery locations and is currently expanding operations into counties within the area that have yet to land a distilling operation.
 A strong agricultural heritage and renowned culinary schools in the region have helped to secure a local food culture that thrives in the many diverse restaurants the area has to offer.
 Every county within the region offers farmer's markets or roadside fruit and vegetable stands.
 Locally grown and distributed food is sought after in the region and several government and non-profit initiatives are working to help get fresh food to younger and at risk populations who need access to it the most.

 Festivals and cultural celebrations abound within the region throughout the year.
-Music, arts and entertainment are all seen as integral components of the regional culture and all of the counties have their own specific festivals to showcase their impact on the region's identity.
+Music, arts and entertainment are all seen as integral components of the regional culture and all get their specific festival to showcase their impact on the region's identity.
 The two largest of these festivals are probably the Forecastle Music, Art and Environmental Activism Festival and the St. James Court Art Show.
 These cultural traditions bring the creative class, entrepreneurs and artists of the region together and allow visitors to see the artistic community that the area embraces.
 The region boasts a thriving family culture as well, with a "cultural pass" available for children ages 0-21 to enjoy free access to many of the region's arts and cultural institutions.
 Museums showcasing art, science, technology, sports, craft and design are all offered in the region, as well as exceptional programs in ballet, orchestra and theatre.
 The outdoor spaces and park systems have been so well planned and protected in the region that they have become a part of the cultural matrix of the area and many residents claim them as one of their strongest assets.

 Photo provided by Festival of Faiths